rhul-compsoc/cmpsc-discord-bot/src/main/java/uk/co/hexillium/rhul/compsoc/api/README.md

  - `/guild/<guildid>/` contains the following endpoints:
    - GET `/info` -> returns the guild data
    - GET `/members` -> returns information on all members of this guild
+   - POST `/memberships` -> inform the bot of the current SU memberships
    - GET `/member/<memberid or userid>/info` -> returns information on this specific member
    - `/channels/<channelid>` contains the following endpoints:
      - POST `/sendmessage` -> sends a message from the bot to this channel, with the contents.